BarnesFoundation/Barnes-Craftar-Capture/README.md

 You must set the following three variables in the `.env` if they ever change from their currently set values

-Since the deprecation of CraftAR by Catchoom, this application no longer uses `REACT_APP_` namespaced environment variables, nor environment variables that require rebuilding and redeploying the frontend.
+Since the deprecation of CraftAR by Vuforia, this application no longer uses `REACT_APP_` namespaced environment variables, nor environment variables that require rebuilding and redeploying the frontend.